Ham Shacks of Our Mind

 PS: My everyday Icom 718 and Ameritron tuner aside, the Drake 2B and Johnson VFO work FB and both were passed on to me by Artistic Patron, Benefactor, Maximum Dash!Chum and dear friend Ken Edwards WA4SQM.
 The scantily-clad, Hook 'em Horns Viking One acquired last winter still needs work.
 Step one, assembling its full compliment of vacuum tubes is now complete.
 Next step is a thorough recap.
 If any Viking Mavens have any pointers, by all means pass them on, especially in terms of restoration priorities.
 No signs of fire or events of extreme electrical prejudice appear on the chassis.

-PPS: This picture represents the K1NSS Super Shack of Solitude's most recent iteration, and we will enlarge the picture frame as redecoration continues apace, especially since Dash! and I not ones to squander a Selfie of Opportunity or two or three.
+PPS: This picture represents the K1NSS Super Shack of Solitude's most recent iteration, and we will enlarge the picture frame as redecoration continues apace, especially since Dash! and I are not ones to squander a Selfie of Opportunity or two or three.

 3PS: Stay tuned to Dashtoons for a hard-hitting piece on The Ten Tough Choices of Shack Interior Design - the nick-knacks, the maps nobody ever consults, the QSL card holders, the Franklin Mint Hot Wheels Collections, the frilly things of Ham Cave Decor seldom discussed out loud - so sensitive, personal and carefully considered, perhaps more than SWR, Forward Gain and Effective Radiated Power put together.
 Is your shack too pooped to POP?
 QRX, cause we're gonna pump it up!